Pandecanela2018/onboarding-windows-app--JavierCanesa/Issues/Issues#24RefactoringCode/clean_code.md

 ## How did refactoring improve it?

-Code refactoring improves performance because it is shorter and the statesments are in guard clauses, so it will be easier to maintain. if you have an error or bug, you can fix it quickly.
+Code refactoring improves performance because it is shorter and the statements are in guard clauses, so it will be easier to maintain. if you have an error or bug, you can fix it quickly.